KyleHu14/job-tracker/README.md

 # Job Tracker

-This is a work in progress web application that allows users to track their job applications on a website.
+A web application that allows users to track their job applications.

 ## Introduction